misterspeedy/FsExcel/README.md

 ## Welcome!

-Welcome to FsExcel, a library for generating Excel spreadsheets using very simple code.
+Welcome to FsExcel, a library for generating Excel spreadsheets using very simple F# code.

 FsExcel is based on [ClosedXML](https://github.com/ClosedXML/ClosedXML) but abstracts away many of the complications of building spreadsheets cell by cell.